Every derived record carries four time fields. Why two axes of time are non-negotiable for AI memory.

 }

-This is also what powers the "why do you think that?" trail on beliefs — supersession chains carry forward as evidence.
+This is also what powers the "why do you think that?" trail on beliefs, as supersession chains carry forward as evidence.

-Defaults shipped: today, yesterday, last week, this quarter, etc. Register tenant-specific phrases (e.g., "fiscal Q3", "holiday freeze") via POST /v1/temporal/phrases.
+CortexDB ships with defaults like today, yesterday, last week, and this quarter.
+You can register tenant-specific phrases (e.g., "fiscal Q3", "holiday freeze") via POST /v1/temporal/phrases.